 This post was originally published in August 2018 and has been fully updated.

-When spring rolls around, I crave veggie-centric salads like broccoli cauliflower salad, primavera pasta salad, and zucchini goat cheese salad.
+When spring rolls around, I crave veggie-filled salads, like my broccoli cauliflower salad and zucchini goat cheese salad.

 My 7-layer salad is another spring favorite.
-With veggies, eggs, bacon, cheese, and a creamy blue cheese dressing, there is something for everyone.
-My version is a modern take on a nostalgic classic commonly found at potlucks or church suppers.
+It's filled with veggies, eggs, bacon, cheese, and a creamy blue cheese dressing.
+My version is a modern take on my mom's recipe which she often brought to potlucks or church suppers.

-A 7-layer salad has seven ingredients that are layered rather than tossed together.
-Traditionally, the ingredients are layered vertically in a trifle dish and topped with a thick, creamy Miracle Whip or mayo dressing.
+A 7-layer salad has seven ingredients that are traditionally layered in a trifle dish and topped with a thick, creamy dressing made with Miracle Whip or mayonnaise.

 I have updated the recipe from my childhood with some ingredient swaps and a new presentation.
-I love to layer the ingredients horizontally on a large platter.
-Not only is this presentation striking, but it makes it easy for everyone to build their own salad with items of their choice.
+I love to layer the ingredients on a large platter for a pretty presentation.
+It also makes it easy for everyone to build their own salad with the items they love.

 Ingredient Notes